 11.7.35.C.01.
-ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:3189]
+Control System Classifications(s): All Classifications; Compliance: Should [CID:3189]

 Agencies SHOULD consider secure disposal procedures and incorporate these into the Access Card Usage Policy.
-Refer also to Chapter 13 - Decommissioning and Disposal.
+Refer also to Media and IT equipment management, decommissioning and disposal.